Skip to content

 definition drive/document {

-permission edit = edit_document
+permission edit = t_workspace->edit_document

-permission edit_document = t_workspace->edit_document
+permission delete = t_workspace->delete_document

-permission view = view_document
+permission view = t_workspace->view_document

 permission workspace = t_workspace